Touring the Castillo de Tabernas

 Castillo de Taberna is a small plant even though it produces 600,000 to a million litres of oil a year, The oil has 0.1 acidity which is the best in the industry.
 Every part of the olive is used – oil, cosmetics, massage oil; ground seeds used for heating, other parts used as fertilizer.

 Carmen even explained that the crushed olive pits are recycled as filling for pillows that can be heated in the microwave and even fuel.
-Apparently the crushed pits take a while to burn but once they do they burn hotter and longer than any other fuel source.
+Apparently, the crushed pits take a while to burn but once they do they burn hotter and longer than any other fuel source.

 In fact Carmen our guide told us that a lot of Spanish people take a tablespoon of the unfiltered olive oil every morning.
 Tasting this oil we found that it was light, very unlike anything we had ever tried before – nothing like that nasty North America cod liver stuff.
 The oil is bright, light and kind of citrusy, very easy to take a tablespoon of that.
+Pure unfiltered Spanish Olive Oils are one of the best natural medications in the world, not only that but it is great for overall health and skincare.

 The flavour and quality are superb on these first pressings.
-The cost is immensely reasonable at the factory around $10 Canadian a bottle, at home you would pay at least double if not triple for a oil this fine a quality.
+The cost is immensely reasonable at the factory around $10 Canadian a bottle, at home you would pay at least double if not triple for oil this fine quality.
 The taste is light, fresh peppery and has a faint hint of fruity citrus flavour.

 Beware as some of you know there has been a lot of reporting on crap olive oils in North America recently so if you want to obtain all the benefits and flavour of real olive oil – do your homework.
 Purchase your olive oil from a reputable store or supplier.